Black Alice (comics): Origin

-Having recently left Gotham City following the destruction of their clock tower headquarters, the superhero team the Birds of Prey are traveling the country by jet to identify and help previously unknown metahumans.
-Oracle becomes aware of Lori's power, but not her specific abilities.
-She sends Huntress, disguised as a school teacher, to keep an eye on Lori and offer counseling, while Black Canary is tasked with keeping surveillance on all of Lori's activities, to determine the specific nature and strength of her powers.
+Having left Gotham City following the destruction of their clock tower headquarters, the Birds of Prey are traveling the country to identify and help previously unknown metahumans.
+Oracle sends Huntress, disguised as a civilian teacher, to watch over Lori, while Black Canary is tasked with determining the nature and strength of her powers.
+Oracle turns Lori over to the care of the real Doctor Fate, where she can receive guidance in the use of her powers.